MattWolo/Currency-Exchange/README.md

 One of my oldest educational projects.
 The application, implemented in C++, allows for converting any currency to Polish złoty or vice versa.
-The project uses a bank API, and the exchange rates are updated to this day whenever the application is launched.
+The project uses a currency exchange cantor API, and the exchange rates are updated to this day whenever the application is launched.